apexu06/english-portfolio/src/markdown/final_act_log.md

 whole warrior path is now about 23 texts long, with 9 different endings and a total of about ~6700 words.
 Very satisfied overall, but also quite tired, I worked for about 4–5 hours today.
 Tomorrow I'll start with the mage path, but I don't know if I'll make it as expansive as the warrior path.

+### 01.04.2024
+Drew the whole mage tree today, which is not as big as the warrior is, but it should still be a fun read.
+I didn't write any text today, but it still took me like 1-2 hours to think of a story and draw it in Excalidraw.